nwtoht-ca/healix-docs/docs/roadmap.md

 * Improve documentation generation.
 Each test case can generate a document describing the pathway case including screenshots.
 This is useful for documenting the plan
 * Known-to-be-correct Screenshots can be compared to the plan being tested.
 When a difference is spotted, users running the test can accept the new version or flag it is as a test failure

+## Dynamic Data Model

+### User attributes

+As well as accessing form and plan data, the data model will be extended to include accessing and creating user attributes.